GEOM: Energy-annotated molecular conformations for property prediction and molecular generation: Background Summary

-Here we present GEOM (Geometric Ensemble Of Molecules), a dataset of high-quality conformers for over 300,000 realistically-sized drug-like molecules with experimental data, and over 130,000 molecules from the QM9 dataset \cite{Ramakrishnan2014}.
-The drug-like species and their experimental properties were accessed as part of AICures \cite{aicures}, an open machine learning challenge to predict which drugs can be repurposed to treat COVID-19 and related illnesses.
-Conformers were generated with the CREST program \cite{CREST}, which uses extensive sampling based on semi-empirical DFT to generate reliable and accurate structures.
+Here we present the Geometric Ensemble Of Molecules (GEOM), a dataset of high-quality conformers for 317,928 mid-sized organic molecules with experimental data, and 133,258 molecules from the QM9 dataset \cite{Ramakrishnan2014}.
+304,466 drug-like species and their biological assay results were accessed as part of AICures \cite{aicures}, an open machine learning challenge to predict which drugs can be repurposed to treat COVID-19 and related illnesses.
+16,865 molecules are from the MoleculeNet benchmark \cite{Wu2018MoleculeNet}.
+They are labeled with experimental properties related to physical chemistry, biophysics, and physiology.
+Conformers were generated with the CREST program \cite{CREST}, which uses extensive sampling based on the semi-empirical extfended tight-binding method (GFN2-xTB \cite{bannwarth2019gfn2}) to generate reliable and accurate structures.
+CREST ensembles from 1,511 species in the BACE dataset \cite{subramanian2016computational} were also labeled with high-accuracy single-point DFT energies and semi-empirical quasi-harmonic free energies.
+Of these ensembles, 534 were further refined with DFT geometry optimizations.

 GEOM addresses two key gaps in the dataset literature.
-First, the data can be used to benchmark new models that take conformers as input to predict experimental properties.
-Such models could not be trained on the above datasets, which contain only 2D graphs or single 3D structures.
+First, the data can be used to benchmark new models that take conformers as input to predict experimental properties, such as biological assay results for antiviral activity, or physicochemical and physiological properties.
+Such models could not be trained on the above molecular datasets, which contain only 2D graphs or single 3D structures.
 Some datasets provide single 3D structures for hundreds of thousands of molecules \cite{Ramakrishnan2014, gravzulis2009crystallography, groom2016cambridge}, but do not include a full ensemble for each species.
 Others contain a continuum of high-quality 3D structures for each species, but only contain hundreds of molecules \cite{Smith2017,Smith2017b,Smith2018, Chmiela2017, simm2019generative, Kanal2018}.
 Yet others contain conformers for tens of thousands of molecules with experimental data \cite{bolton2011pubchem3d}, but the conformers are of force-field quality (see below).
 GEOM is unique in its size, number of conformers per species, conformer quality, and connection with experiment.